 Default rates by municipal bond issuers have been remarkably low over the years.
 It’s an impressive track record, and it explains why defaults by municipal issuers Puerto Rico and Detroit have made front-page news when they happen—they’re actually quite rare.

-Since 1970, the 10-year cumulative default rate for investment-grade municipal bonds has been 0.1% (Display).
-Comparing muni default rates with those of investment-grade corporate bonds, which have defaulted at a rate of 2.3%, reinforces the reliability of municipal bonds.
+Since 1970, for example, the 10-year cumulative default rate for investment-grade municipal bonds has been 0.1% (Display).
+Comparing muni default rates over that period with those of investment-grade corporate bonds, which have defaulted at a rate of 2.2%, reinforces the reliability of municipal bonds.

 Why is municipal-bond quality so high—and defaults so infrequent?
 We can find the answer by drilling into the tenets of fundamental analysis: understanding the quality and predictability of a bond’s cash flows and the attributes of bond issuers that make investors more confident that they can deliver.

-Here’s a closer look at five reasons that muni defaults are rare:
+Here’s a closer look at five reasons why muni defaults are rare:

 1) Security: Muni Issuers Have the Power to Raise Taxes and Fees